vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/10.tag-statements/improve-query-by-tag-index.md

 Nebula Graph achieves the same operations by creating and inserting tags to an existing vertex, which can quickly query vertices based on the tag name.
 Users can also run `DELETE TAG` to delete some vertices that are no longer needed.

-!!! caution

-    Make sure that there is another tag on the vertex.
-Otherwise, the vertex will be deleted when the last tag is deleted.

 ## Examples

 For example, in the `basketballplayer` data set, some basketball players are also team shareholders.
 Users can create an index for the shareholder tag `shareholder` for quick search.
 If the player is no longer a shareholder, users can delete the shareholder tag of the corresponding player by `DELETE TAG`.